-5 CAPSA ONGOING SUPPORT AND THERAPY GROUPS DOMESTIC VIOLENCE SUPPORT GROUP SEXUAL ASSAULT THERAPY GROUP DV SUPPORT GROUP (RICH COUNTY) SPANISH SUPPORT GROUP HOUSING WORKGROUP IN TOUCH WITH TEENS GROUP BRAINWISE FOR PARENTS BRAINWISE FOR KIDS JAIL SUPPORT GROUPS Last year, CAPSA help sessions and participated.
+5 CAPSA ONGOING SUPPORT AND THERAPY GROUPS DOMESTIC VIOLENCE SUPPORT GROUP SEXUAL ASSAULT THERAPY GROUP DV SUPPORT GROUP (RICH COUNTY) SPANISH SUPPORT GROUP HOUSING WORKGROUP IN TOUCH WITH TEENS GROUP BRAINWISE FOR PARENTS BRAINWISE FOR KIDS JAIL SUPPORT GROUPS Last year, CAPSA held sessions with participates.
 WHY YOUR SUPPORT MATTERS CLIENT STORY Sofía always tried so hard for her and her daughter; however, her ex did not want to let her go...
-He alienated her from her family and friends, threatened her landlord which forced her out of her apartment, showed up to her job multiple times making scenes, resulting in her being let go and more.
+He alienated her from her family and friends, threatened her landlord which forced her out of her apartment, showed up to her job multiple times making scenes, resulting in her lossing her job.
 Sofia and her daughter were reduced to living in a storage unit, because it was the only place she could find to get away from him.
 Sofía tried so hard for her and her daughter, however, she needed help.
 Sofía came to CAPSA where she found a safe place and resources to end the abuse.
-ZERO^{TURN-AWAY} ENSURING A SAFE REFUGE Domestic violence (DV) shelters across the country are forced to turn away individuals seeking shelter because of limited space and funding.
-Imagine the despair of requesting help and being told there is currently no room.
-In 2016, CAPSA became the first zero turn-away shelter for local individuals displaced because of DV or sexual abuse.
-CAPSA works with local hotels to provide rooms for a discounted rate - average \$60 per night.
+ZERO TURN-AWAY ENSURING A SAFE REFUGE Domestic violence (DV) shelters across the country are forced to turn away individuals seeking shelter because of limited space and funding.
+Imagine the despair of requesting help and being told there is no room.
+In 2016, CAPSA became the first zero turn-away shelter in Utah for local individuals displaced because of DV or sexual abuse.
+CAPSA works with hotels to provide rooms for a discounted rate - average \$60 per night.
 To support one safe night each year, it only requires a \$5 donation per month.
 The majority of the funding of the zero turn-away program is from partnering businesses who promote this program and encourage payroll deduction.
 CAPSA's current partners are:

-The demand for shelter continues to increase and we are looking for additional businesses partners to support this program through payroll deduction.
+The demand for shelter continues to increase and we are looking for additional businesses partners to support the Zero Turn-away program through payroll deduction.

-CAPSA IS LEADING SYSTEM-BASED CHANGE The Blueprint for Safety program partners CAPSA with law enforcement, criminal justice systems and other system-based advocates to improve responses to domestic violence cases.
-CAPSA is the lead agency.
-Over the last year, the Blueprint for Safety project has been working to improve the criminal justice system's response to domestic violence.
-By evaluating the system as a whole and receiving direct input from survivors, our community partners have worked together to assess and make appropriate policy changes.
-They begin by assessing our law enforcement, improve accountability for offenders as well as access to intervention, and improve CAPSA's response to better support survivors and their families.

-ENSURING SURVIVORS VOICES ARE HEARD
+CAPSA IS LEADING SYSTEM-BASED CHANGE The Blueprint for Safety project partners CAPSA with the criminal justice system including law enforcement, prosecution and system-based advocates to improve responses to domestic violence cases.
+CAPSA is the lead agency facilitating this work.
+Over the last year, Blueprint for Safety has lead influential work groups to improve the criminal justice system's response to domestic violence.
+Our community partners have worked together to assess and make appropriate policy changes.
+They begin by assessing our law enforcement, improving accessibility to intervention and accountability for offenders, and improve CAPSA's response to better support survivors and their families.
+This is being accomplished by objectively evaluating the system as a whole as well as receiving direct input from survivors.
+IMAGE PLACE HOLDER IMAGE PLACE HOLDER ENSURING SURVIVORS VOICES ARE HEARD

 A critical part of Blueprint is the survivor's experience.
 CAPSA holds focus groups with past victims of abuse and has established a survivor advisory group to ensure their experiences are considered as policies are being changed.
-The goal is to hold offenders accountable and keep victims safe in the future.
+The goal is to allow the survivors voice to be heard, hold offenders accountable, and keep victims and communities safe in the future.
 EXPANDING OUR OUTREACH OFFICE

 EXPANDING OUTREACH SERVICES Last year CAPSA announced the need to expand our outreach service building (main office).
-CAPSA continues to grow our programs to meet the need of our community; however, we have long outgrown our current office space requiring our staff to shuffle offices, share workspaces and work remotely.
+CAPSA continues to grow our programs to meet the need of our community; however, we have outgrown our current office space requiring our staff to shuffle offices, share workspaces and work remotely.
 We would also like to expand services such as increased support groups, community trainings and increase our intern program.